TomasDemesaGenaviaIII/Advance-Communication-and-Design-Lab-3/EXPERIMENT#11.md

 <img width="621" height="456" alt="Part D Output" src="https://github.com/user-attachments/assets/50dbb844-be7b-41fa-b6da-81f875899344" />

 Each of the three waveforms in the images provides insight into the signal's behavior under various conditions and illustrates various aspects of signal analysis.
-The first waveform, which is called "Part A: Sampling," shows a sinusoidal wave that is relatively clean.
+The first waveform, which is called

+Part A: Sampling, shows a sinusoidal wave that is relatively clean.
 This means that the signal has been well-sampled and accurately reproduces the original waveform without much distortion.
 For accurate digital representation, the measured parameters, such as the peak-to-peak voltage (Vpp) and frequency, indicate a stable and consistent signal.
 The waveform appears to be more complex and less uniform when we move on to

 Part B: Speech, which is a reflection of the natural variability that is a part of speech signals.
 The fluctuations in amplitude and frequency that characterize this complexity are typical of human speech patterns and necessitate more advanced processing for effective analysis.
 The final waveform,